 Please call or e-mail for more information or to schedule a field trip for your class or homeschool group.
 E-mail is suggested for fastest reservation.

-Due to the devastating floods in Historic Ellicott City, The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will be closed until further notice.
+The Firehouse Museum, The Patapsco Female Institute, the Thomas Isaac Log Cabin, and the Ellicott City Colored School, Restored will resume normal open hours on October 8th, 2016.